Julia Whitehead, director of Ask Joe Public, explains how market research can help your business grow

 Your own sales data also represents valuable information that can help you understand sales, geographic and demographic trends.

-If you are commissioning research, there are some relatively cheap methods.
-However, the choice of methodology should be driven by your brief not just your budget.
+If you're commissioning research, there are some relatively cheap methods.
+However, the choice of methodology should be driven by your brief - not just your budget.
 Hall Tests are a way of getting the opinions of a cross section of people and are useful if they need to see or sample products.
-Omnibus Surveys enable you ask a few questions on a large general survey that is shared with other businesses.
+Omnibus Surveys enable you to ask a few questions on a large general survey that is shared with other businesses.